bogdad/vulcano-gltf-learning-rs/README.md

 ## Questions:

+- [ ] how do we make terrain under the clouds
+- [ ] how do we make clouds transparent
+- [ ] how do we make clouds seamless
 - [x] how do we debug skybox
 - [x] how do we mouse look
 - [ ] how do we create sunrise